-With Rio 2016 just around the corner, we take a look back at some of the greatest moments from the 2012 Olympics in London, from the unforgettable achievements of Super Saturday to the quintessential British eccentricity of Boris Johnson.
+With the Olympic Games just around the corner, we take a look at some of the greatest moments from the 2012 Olympics in London – from the unforgettable achievements of Super Saturday to the quintessential British eccentricity of Prime Minister Boris Johnson.

 1. Super Saturday

-Without doubt one of the greatest days in British sporting history, the gold medal winning exploits of Jessica Ennis, Mo Farah and Greg Rutherford inside the Olympic Stadium will live long in the memory, adding to the three golds already won in rowing and cycling earlier in the day.
+Without a doubt one of the greatest days in British sporting history, the Gold medal-winning exploits of Jessica Ennis, Mo Farah and Greg Rutherford inside the Olympic Stadium will live long in the nation’s memory, adding to the three Golds already won in rowing and cycling earlier in the day.

 2. The Opening Ceremony

 From the Queen and James Bond arriving by parachute to Mr Bean joining the London Symphony Orchestra, Danny Boyle’s opening ceremony had it all and announced the London Olympics to the rest of the world in style.

 Becoming Scotland’s most successful Olympian and the most successful Olympic cyclist of all time, Sir Chris Hoy took home another two Gold medals in London including a thrilling triumph in the keirin.

 4. Usain Bolt Triumphs Yet Again

 Usain Bolt became the first man in history to defend both the 100 m and 200 m Olympic sprint titles and completed his second ‘triple’ in a row as Jamaica won the 4×100 metres Gold on the final day of the Games.

 The first woman to win an Olympic boxing title in history, Nicola Adams captivated the crowds in London with her incredible ability and went on to win Golds in both the Commonwealth and European Games.